-Market volatility pressures investment returns
+Market changes create some volatility in investment returns

-FNFA earns investment returns on its various funds, with investment income growing in size and relative importance over the last six years (9.6% of total revenue in 2020-21).
-However, market volatility - related both to the pandemic and to macroeconomic events that results in market destabilizations - could pressure investment returns.
-For example, investment returns dropped 57% year-over-year in 2020-21 due to market stresses.
+FNFA earns investment returns on its various funds, with investment income growing in size and relative importance over the last six years (13.8% of total revenue projected for 2022-23).
+However, market volatility - related to macroeconomic events that result in market destabilizations - has created some volatility and could pressure investment returns.
+For example, investment returns dropped 57% year-over-year in 2020-21 due to market stresses, while 2021-22 investment returns were largely unchanged relative to 2019-20 levels.

-In our view, investment returns could continue to be adversely impacted by heightened global macroeconomic volatility that could weigh on asset price appreciation and dividend income.
+Investment returns could be adversely impacted by heightened global macroeconomic volatility that could weigh on asset price appreciation and dividend income.
 Nevertheless, FNFA's conservative debt and investment management policies which limit investments to highly rated securities, which limits its exposure to market-related risks.
 Its Act restricts the spectrum of allowed investments to fixed-income securities issued or guaranteed by Canadian governments or Canadian chartered banks or savings institutions.
 Equity investments are not allowed.